 Before I went to the airport, I bought pasalubongs in Bankerohan Market.
 You will find Durians, Suhas, Mangosteens, fruit-flavored candies, etc. If you want to try the infamous Durian, this is the place.
 Sadly, I haven’t tried one because of the time.
 I’ve bought the “Golden” brand suha as one of my pasalubongs, it’s quite pricey but it’s the best.

-I know that facing your fears is one factor to achieve what you want, but this trip struck me and made me realize that it really is.
+I know that facing your fears is one factor in achieving what you want, but this trip struck me and made me realize that it really is.
 When I let fear devour me, I probably would not have seen those wonderful places and experienced the joy of solo traveling.
 The thrill and learning experience.
 It happened to be one heck of an adventure.
 I realized that I really like to travel.
 It reminded me of my childhood–going to other villages and walking through creeks to get to the other side, not knowing what lies ahead.
 I have a thirst for adventure.

 HOW TO GET THERE: